serraict/serra-frappe/work/test_deployment/update_instructions.md

 # Updating the Deployment

 After deploying the application, you can test the update process using the `update.sh` script.
-This document provides instructions for testing the update process.
+This document provides instructions for testing the update process with our GitHub Actions-based approach.

 ## Basic Update